The purpose of the Statement of Accounts is to provide answers to basic questions such as:

 April: The final transactions for the previous financial year are completed and entered into the Council’s finance system.

-May: The Statement of Accounts is prepared and the External Audit begins.
+May/June: The Statement of Accounts is prepared and the External Audit begins.

 June/July: Public Inspection period, Accounts approved by Audit and Governance committee with verbal confirmation of the External Auditor’s opinion on the accounts subject to any issues arising from the public inspection period.